nl8590687/ASRT_SpeechRecognition/README_EN.md

 Or you can use the "Fork" button to copy a copy of the project and then clone it locally with your own SSH key.

-After cloning the repository via git, go to the project root directory; create a subdirectory `dataset/` (you can use a soft link instead), and then extract the downloaded datasets directly into it.
+After cloning the repository via git, go to the project root directory; create a subdirectory `dataset/` (you can use a soft link instead) for datasets, and then extract the downloaded datasets directly into it.

-Note that in the current version, both the Thchs30 and ST-CMDS data sets must be downloaded and used, and using other data sets need to modify the sourece codes.

 ```shell
 $ cd ASRT_SpeechRecognition